-Incidental Uses and Disclosures: We may use or disclosure your Protected Health Information if such use or disclosure is incident to an otherwise permitted or required use or disclosure.
-For example, to facilitate our health care operations, we may call you by name in the waiting area when it is your turn to be seen.
+Incidental Uses and Disclosures: We may use or disclose your Protected Health Information if such use or disclosure is incidental to an otherwise permitted or required use or disclosure.
+For example, to facilitate our healthcare operations, we may call you by name in the waiting area when it is your turn to be seen.
 If another person overhears us do so, that is considered an incidental disclosure of your Protected Health Information.

 Required by law: We may use or disclose your Protected Health Information to the extent that the law requires its use or disclosure and it will be limited to the relevant requirements of the law.
 In addition, we must disclosure your Protected Health Information to the Secretary of the Department of Health and Human Services upon request for compliance determination purposes.

 Public health: As required by law, we may disclose your Protected Health Information to public health or legal authorities charged with preventing or controlling disease, injury or disability.
 For example we report information about births, deaths and various diseases.

 Communicable diseases: We may disclose your Protected Health Information, if authorized by law, to a person who may have been exposed to a communicable disease or may otherwise be at risk of contracting or spreading the disease or condition.